Surgeon General Vivek Murthy Labels Gun Violence As An ‘Urgent’ Public Health Crisis

 During an announcement on June 25, Murthy stated that the increasing number of children killed by firearms made an “urgent public health crisis” worthy of the response the government took to inhibiting cigarette smoking or car accidents.

-In an advisory, the surgeon general stated that gun violence requires public health now that gun violence has become the number one cause of death in children.
+In an advisory, the surgeon general stated that gun violence is a public health issue now that gun violence has become the number one cause of death in children.

 He mentioned that public health campaigns offered a playbook for discussing the issue of gun violence, which kills almost 50,000 people a year.